 A good way to understand basic human behavior is to watch kids play—see how they treat each other before they’ve gone through the socialization process of adolescence and adulthood—and then compare “child’s play” to Earth’s symbiotic relationships (that is, how living things on Earth treat each other).
 That might offer some insights into how our basic human nature contends with forces of this world… especially money.

-Here’s a list of five well documented symbiotic relationships, along with five associated childhood behaviors that show up during playtime:
+Here’s a list of five symbiotic relationships, along with five associated childhood behaviors that show up during playtime:

 Taking a moment to reflect on the table while recalling our own childhood experiences can be illuminating.
 It can tell us about “what kind of person we are”—how we, personally, fit into Terra’s strange symbiosis.

-(That stress column in the table is just based on my childhood memories, not on any sort of clinical testing.
+(That stress column in the table is just based on my observations, not on any sort of clinical testing.
 And if you’re interested in child’s play, here’s a list of 11 playtime behaviors that I find fascinating….)

 Then, thinking about how we all grow up and use our money in some of these five ways can give us a pretty good feel for money and its influences.